-Today every operational process is powered by information.
+Today all operational processes are powered by information.
 What is the key to managing this information successfully?
 What information management methods are available today?
 What applications are available for generating, processing, rendering, transferring and saving this information?
 And how do these applications function in a business environment?
-These are some of the key questions addressed by students pursuing a major in Information Management.
+These questions will be explored in greater detail as part of the Master’s degree program with the major in Information Management (IM).

-The goal of the Information Management program is not to teach computer science but to give students the knowledge and skills they need to understand and manage interfaces through practical, hands-on assignments and projects.
-This is what is needed to successfully design, develop and operate the kinds of applications systems used today in all areas of business/organizational operations.
-Moreover, demand for these skills will continue to increase as digitalization – and the interconnectedness of systems and organizations – continues to grow.
-As a result, IM program graduates will find employment opportunities in number of different areas, including classical IT, consulting or for software companies with a business focus (such as SAP AG or Software AG).
+The goal of the major in Information Management is not to teach computer science but to give students the knowledge and skills they need to understand and manage interfaces through practical, hands-on assignments and projects.
+In order to successfully design, develop and operate the kinds of applications systems used today, the ability to understand and manage interfaces is in great demand in all areas of business/organizational operations.
+Demand for these skills will continue to grow as the world becomes increasingly digitized and interconnected.
+As a result, graduates with a concentration in Information Management will find employment opportunities in a number of different areas, including classical IT, consulting or in software companies with a business focus (such as SAP AG or Software AG).

 For general enquiries